 Kitamaat Village is located on the eastern shore of the Kitimat Arm extension of Douglas Channel, about 71 miles (115 km) southeast of Prince Rupert and 6 miles (10 km) south of the community of Kitimat, British Columbia.
 The village was formerly named Kitimat Mission and is the principal community of the Haisla people and their government, the Haisla Nation.
 Douglas Channel is one of the principal inlets of the British Columbia Coast.
 The channel is named in honor of Sir James Douglas, the first governor of the Colony of British Columbia.
-Douglas Channel is a busy shipping artery because of the aluminum smelter at Kitimat, where bauxite must be shipped in and smelted aluminum shipped out.
+Douglas Channel is a busy shipping artery because of the aluminum smelter at Kitimat, where bauxite is imported and smelted aluminum exported.
 A major expansion of the port as a terminal for the export of liquefied natural gas is currently under construction and estimated to be operational in 2025.

 Kitamaat was the location of the Kitamaat Indian Residential School that was operated between 1883 and 1941.
 The Canadian Indian residential school system was a network of mandatory boarding schools for Indigenous peoples.
 The network was funded by the Canadian government’s Department of Indian Affairs and administered by Christian churches.
+The Methodist Church ran the Kitimat school.
 The school system was created to remove indigenous children from the influence of their own culture and assimilate them into the dominant Canadian culture.
 The Kitamaat school reported few cases of abuse but suffered the same poor conditions and difficult regime as other schools.
-The school was run by the Methodist Church.
 Read more here and here.
 Explore more of Kitamaat Village here: